 Pine River Overview:

-- Quarry Road (south of Yuba) to Shellington Road (just north of Hub City): 4.8 miles.
+- Quarry Road to Shellington Rd: 4.8 miles.
 Mediocre trip with some deadfall and mud, but some nice geology.
-Reviewed May 2017.

 - Quarry Road to Hwy C: 1.5 miles.
 4 major logjams make this not worth it IMO.
 There are two outcrops, but they aren’t major.